divio/divio-cloud-docs/how-to/deploy.rst

     git remote add divio git@git.divio.com:my-divio-project.git

-The Git URL is provided by the ``divio project configure`` command above, and in the *Repository* view of the Control Panel.
+The Git URL is provided by the ``divio app configure`` command above, and in the *Repository* view of the Control Panel.